fbpx

 Prior to closing

 If the buyer is financing their purchase, their lender will typically require an appraisal for the loan.
 The appraiser will assess the value of your home.
 If the home’s value comes in lower than the purchase price, the buyer will need to work with their lender to move forward with the loan, as they can only lend the amount the house is worth.
-There are options if the appraised value comes in lower — more on that here.
+There are options if the appraised value comes in lower: the price may be renegotiated, the buyer may restructure funds, or the buyer may choose to walk away from the transaction pursuant to the financing contingency.

 Condo Doc Review